Highly

 room can be installed in hours.
 There are numerous ways to

-fasten this product to a ceiling, typically using acoustic
+fasten it to a ceiling, typically using acoustic ceiling tile

-ceiling adhesive.
-ASC custom designs each Coffered Ceiling
+adhesive.
+ASC custom designs each Coffered Ceiling project

-project so you won’t have to relocate lights, vents
+so you won’t have to relocate lights, vents or utilities.

-or utilities.
-We can work with your designer to customize
+We can work with your designer to customize almost any aspect

-almost any aspect of the Coffered Ceiling to include hidden
+of the Coffered Ceiling to include hidden wire runs, even

 ASC's